Jnn002/Jnn002/README.md

 - 👋 Hi, I’m @Jnn002
-- 👀 I’m interested in become a Data Analyst
+- 👀 I’m interested in become a...
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Well I dunno
 - 📫 How to reach me... soon